saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2.md

 **Layer 3 - Normalized Schema & Semantic Layer:** Business-friendly abstractions over technical schemas.
 This layer enables the "Natural" need—translating "patient's last three visits" into the SQL joins across seven tables.
 Echo's cryptic table names (`TBL_PT_ENC_DTL`) blocked natural language understanding.

-**Layer 4 - Contextual Knowledge Graph:** Relationships between entities (patients, providers, encounters, diagnoses) modeled explicitly.
-This layer delivers the "Contextual" need agents can traverse relationships across domains.
-Echo's siloed systems prevented this integration.
+**Layer 4 - Intelligence Layer:** RAG (Retrieval-Augmented Generation) systems, LLM integration, and context assembly.
+This layer connects AI models to retrieved data, enabling accurate responses grounded in enterprise information.
+Echo had GPT-4 access but no RAG pipeline to prevent hallucinations.

-**Layer 5 - Intelligence Orchestration & Retrieval:** RAG (Retrieval-Augmented Generation) systems, prompt engineering, and LLM orchestration.
-This layer connects AI models to the infrastructure layers below.
-Echo had this layer partially—they had GPT-4 access but no RAG system.
+**Layer 5 - Governance Layer:** Attribute-based access control (ABAC) with contextual evaluation, plus human-in-the-loop (HITL) workflows for high-risk decisions.
+This layer delivers the "Permitted" need from INPACT™.
+Echo's static RBAC couldn't enforce dynamic, context-aware authorization.

-**Layer 6 - Policy & Permission Mesh:** Attribute-based access control (ABAC) with contextual evaluation, plus observability for monitoring and alerting.
-This layer delivers both "Permitted" and "Transparent" needs from INPACT™.
-Echo's static RBAC failed contextual authorization, and their incomplete audit logs violated transparency.
+**Layer 6 - Observability Layer:** Distributed tracing, LLM cost tracking, and audit logging.
+This layer delivers the "Transparent" need from INPACT™—complete visibility into what agents accessed, why decisions were made, and how costs accumulate.
+Echo's incomplete audit logs violated HIPAA transparency requirements.

 **Layer 7 - Agent Orchestration:** Multi-agent coordination, feedback loops for continuous learning, and human-in-the-loop integration.
 This layer delivers the "Adaptive" need agents learn from corrections.
 Echo had no feedback mechanism at all.

 Each layer maps to INPACT™ needs.
 Layer 2 fulfills Instant.
-Layers 3-4 fulfills Natural and Contextual.
-Layer 6 fulfills Permitted and Transparent.
+Layer 3 fulfills Natural.
+Layer 4 fulfills Contextual.
+Layer 5 fulfills Permitted.
+Layer 6 fulfills Transparent.
 Layer 7 fulfills Adaptive.
 The 7-Layer Architecture is the second pillar of the Architecture of Trust—the technical blueprint for fulfilling the needs defined by the first pillar.

 ### Pillar 3: GOALS™ - How to Measure Success